Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey: VLM-based OOD Detection: Methodology

-In this section, we introduce the methodologies for CLIP-based out-of-distribution (OOD) detection.
-Fig.~\ref{fig:timeline} presents the timeline for representative methodologies for CLIP-based OOD detection.
+In this section, we introduce the methodologies for VLM-based out-of-distribution (OOD) detection.
+Fig.~\ref{fig:timeline} presents the timeline for representative methodologies for VLM-based OOD detection.
 Table~\ref{tab:ood_ad_method} presents representative methods.
 We introduce methods for zero-shot OOD detection in Sec.~\ref{subsec:zeroshot_ood}, few-shot OOD detection in Sec.~\ref{subsec:fewshot_ood}, and other research directions in Sec.~\ref{subsec:other_direction_ood}.
-For each methodology, we categorize them by the type of training and whether additional OOD prompts were employed.
+We categorize each methodology by the training type and the use of OOD prompts.
+As for the OOD prompts, the methods that employ additional OOD prompts and do not use them are shown in Fig.~\ref{fig:ood_prompt} (a) and (b), respectively.
+As for the training type, we categorize the methods into training-free, ID training, and auxiliary training (training with other data than ID training data).
+The illustration of each training scenario is shown in Fig.~\ref{fig:training_type}.